Technigo/project-react-native-app/README.md

 ## View it live

 I didn't know how to deploy or export this.
-Found some info about publsihing to Netlify and using Amplify but I leave that for now.
+Found some info about publishing to Netlify and using Amplify but I leave that for now.
 (Don't want to mess things upp so I will probably make a new project and test things like publishing.)

 My first idea on Whimsical - the thing I intended to build: https://whimsical.com/WatU38PxzZhMqw5LX6gXSP